QUALINET/databases/_posts/2020-01-01-irccynivc_eyetracker_data_for_the_berkeley_segmentation_dataset.md

   Username: dbq-mirrors Password: kucykepe'
 author: IRCCyN/IVC
 categories:
-- Image
+- image
 citation: Please, cite the following paper in your reference if you use this database for your work [WCC10].
 Please, cite also the paper from Berkeley for the database [MFM01].
-contact_email: null
-contact_name: ''
 database: IRCCyN/IVC Eyetracker data for the Berkeley segmentation dataset
+deprecated: true
 excerpt: ''
 external_link: http://www.irccyn.ec-nantes.fr/spip.php?article554
-hrc: ''
-license: ''
-method: ''
 other: Eyetracking
 partner: true
 publicly_available: true
-ratings: 25.0
+ratings: 25
 references:
   MFM01: "D. Martin, C. Fowlkes, D. Tal and J. Malik, \"A Database of Human Segmented\
     \ Natural Images and its Application to Evaluating Segmentation Algorithms and\